telerik/ajax-docs/controls/htmlchart/troubleshooting/known-issues/problem-with-using-formatting-specifiers-in-labels-and-tooltips.md

 Specifying [date format strings](http://msdn.microsoft.com/en-us/library/az4se3k1.aspx)(e.g.**{0:D}, {0:F}**) are not supported out-of-the-box and will not take effect if used In the **DataFormatString** property of the **RadHtmlChart** control.
 Only the [numeric format strings](http://msdn.microsoft.com/en-us/library/dwhawy9k.aspx) (e.g. **{0:e}, {0:p}**) are supported for the text elements (such as axis labels, series labels and tooltips).

->note As of **Q3 2012** , the [ClientTemplate]({%slug htmlchart/functionality/clienttemplate/overview%}) property can expose additional columns for the series	labels and tooltips.
+>tip As of **Q3 2012** , the [ClientTemplate]({%slug htmlchart/functionality/clienttemplate/overview%}) property can expose additional columns for the series	labels and tooltips.
 With this you are able to specify a date set as a simple string.

 Nevertheless, there is a possible approach that will allow you to format the labels in a non-numerical x-axis.
 For example,let’s take the items in an x-axis whose labels should display a month given an object of type **DateTime**.
 Follow these steps to format the labels accordingly: